-- (a) IIROC must - (i) ensure that each of IIROC's critical systems, including its technology systems, has - (A) appropriate internal controls to ensure integrity and security of information; and - (B) has reasonable and sufficient capacity, and backup to enable IIROC to properly carry on its business; and - (ii) have controls to manage the risks associated with its operations, including an annual review of its contingency and business continuity plans. - (b) IIROC must on a reasonably frequent basis, and in any event, at least annually: - (i) make reasonable current and future capacity estimates for its critical systems; - (ii) conduct capacity stress tests to determine the ability of its critical systems to perform its regulation functions in an accurate, timely and efficient manner; - (iii) review and keep current the development and testing methodology of those systems; and - (iv) review the vulnerability of those systems to internal and external threats including physical hazards and natural disasters. - (c) IIROC must cause to be performed an independent review, in accordance with established audit procedures and standards, of its controls for ensuring that it is in compliance with paragraph (b) above, and conduct a review by its Board of the report containing the recommendations and conclusions of the independent review.
-This term and condition will not apply if: - (i) the information technology provider retained by IIROC is required, either by law or otherwise, to conduct an annual independent review; and - (ii) IIROC's Board obtains and reviews annually a copy of the independent review report of its information technology provider to ensure that it has controls in place to address the matters outlined in paragraph (b) above. - (d) IIROC must, periodically or at the request of the Commission, benchmark surveillance systems and services provided by its information technology providers against comparable systems and services available from other third party technology providers.
+- (a) IIROC must - (i) ensure that each of IIROC's critical technology systems has - (A) appropriate internal controls to ensure integrity and security of information; and

+- (B) reasonable and sufficient capacity, and backup to enable IIROC to properly carry on its business; and - (ii) have controls to manage the risks associated with its operations, including an annual review of its contingency and business continuity plans. - (b) IIROC must, on a reasonably frequent basis, and in any event at least annually, cause to be performed an independent review of the controls and capacity described in paragraph (a) above in accordance with established audit procedures and standards.
+The Board must conduct a review of the report containing the recommendations and conclusions of the independent review.

+IIROC must also, on a reasonably frequent basis, and in any event at least annually, complete the following, which may be completed as part of the independent review:

+- (i) make reasonable current and future capacity estimates for its critical technology systems; - (ii) conduct capacity stress tests to determine the ability of those systems to perform its regulation functions in an accurate, timely and efficient manner; - (iii) review and keep current the development and testing methodology of those systems; and - (iv) review the vulnerability of those systems to internal and external threats including physical hazards and natural disasters. - (c) The term and condition in paragraph (b) above will not apply if: - (i) the information technology provider retained by IIROC is required, either by law or otherwise, to conduct an annual independent review; and - (ii) IIROC's Board obtains and reviews annually a copy of the independent review report of its information technology provider to ensure that it has controls in place to address the matters outlined in paragraphs (a) and (b) above. - (d) IIROC must, periodically or at the request of the Commission, benchmark surveillance systems and services provided by its information technology providers against comparable systems and services available from other third-party technology providers.